-- ✓ David Paul's Lahaina Grill (Maui): This Lahaina mainstay still shines as one of most glorious dining experiences in the Hawaiian islands.
-David Paul's gets it all just right, from the pretty sophistication of the dining room to the beautifully prepared, generously portioned dishes to the first-rate service that fuses personal warmth and professionalism perfectly.
-Special occasion restaurants hardly come finer than this.
+- ✓ Haiilimaile General Store: Star chef Bev Gannon, the queen of Hawaii Regional Cuisine, continues to deliver one of Hawaii's finest all-around dining experiences - top-quality, island-style cooking joyfully presented in a refreshingly casual and pretension-free setting.
+A delight from start to finish and well worth the drive Upcountry.
+See Chapter 12. - Lahaina Grill: This Lahaina mainstay still shines as one of most glorious dining experiences in the Hawaiian Islands.
+Lahaina Grill gets it all just right, from the pretty sophistication of the dining room to the beautifully prepared, generously portioned dishes to the first-rate service that perfectly fuses personal warmth and professionalism.
+Special-occasion restaurants hardly come finer than this.
 See Chapter 11. - ✓ Mama's Fish House: My absolute favorite choice on Maui is this delightful seafood house, which offers a magical combination of food, ambience, and service.
-Sure, prices are high but the tikiroom setting is an archetype of timeless Hawaii cool, and fresh island fish simply doesn't get any better than this.
-See Chapter 11. - ✓ Roy's Kahana Bar & Grill/ Roy's Kihei: Nobody should miss the opportunity to eat at one of the restaurants of Roy Yamaguchi, king of Hawaii Regional Cuisine.
+Sure, prices are high - but the tikiroom setting is an archetype of timeless Hawaii cool, the beachfront setting is glorious, and fresh island fish simply doesn't get any better than this.
+See Chapter 11. - ✓ Roy's Kahana Bar & Grill/Roy's Kihei: Nobody should miss the opportunity to eat at one of the restaurants of Roy Yamaguchi, king of Hawaii Regional Cuisine.
 This liege is still at the top of the heap in the Pacific culinary world, and his food still shines.
-No matter which dining room you choose, you'll find a casual ambience, friendly service, and an oversized menu of dim sum, appetizers, imu-baked pizzas, and creative main courses that allow you to eat as special-occasion or affordably as you wish.
-See Chapter 11. - ✓ Sansei Seafood Restaurant & Sushi Bar: Maui chef D.K.
-Kodama's two superstar sushi bars offer some of the finest dining in the islands.
-Choose from an adventurous sushi menu, or opt for family-style dining on a slate of D.K.'s palate-stimulating Euro-Asian signature creations.
+No matter which dining room you choose, you'll find a casual ambience, friendly service, and an oversized menu of dim sum, appetizers, imu-baked (underground luau-style) pizzas, and creative main courses that allow you to eat as special-occasion or affordably as you want.
+See Chapter 11. - ✓ Sansei Seafood Restaurant & Sushi Bar: Maui chef D. K. Kodama's two superstar sushi bars offer some of the finest dining in the islands.
+Choose from an adventurous sushi menu, or opt for family-style dining on a slate of D. K.'s palate-stimulating, Euro-Asian, signature creations.
 Best of all, the restaurants are casually comfortable, service is always a delight, and it's easy to keep the bill within reason.
-It's really impossible to go wrong with Sansei.
+You can't go wrong with Sansei.
 See Chapter 11.